isayev/ASE_ANI/README.md

 * MOPAC2012 or MOPAC2016 for some examples to compare results (Optional)

 ## Installation
-Clone this repository into desired folder and add environmental variables from `bashrc_example.sh` to your `.bashrc`.
+Clone this repository into desired folder and add environmental variables from `bashrc_example.sh` to your `.bashrc`. <br/>

-To test the code run the python script: examples/ani_quicktest.py
+To test the code run the python script: examples/ani_quicktest.py<br/>

-Computed energies on a working installation are (eV):
+Computed energies on a working installation are (eV):<br/>
-Initial Energy:  -2078.502822821320
+Initial Energy:  -2078.502822821320 <br/>
-Final   Energy:  -2078.504266011399
+Final   Energy:  -2078.504266011399 <br/>

 For use cases please refer to examples folder with several iPython notebooks